mamercad/speedtest-exporter/README.md

 # speedtest-exporter

 Simple Python/Flask wrapper around [speedtest-cli](https://github.com/sivel/speedtest-cli) that can be scraped by [Prometheus](https://prometheus.io).
+With that said, you'll need `flask` and `speedtest` installed...

 ## Grafana